Jill N. Barnes, Ph.D.

 Adam Corkery, Graduate Student

-I was born and raised in Iowa, and I graduated from the University of Iowa in 2016 with a B.S. in Human Physiology and a minor in Psychology.
-Here at the University of Wisconsin-Madison, I am a second year Master’s student studying Exercise Physiology.
-My research interests include the effects of aging and habitual exercise on the cerebrovascular and cardiovascular systems.
+I was born and raised in Iowa, and I graduated from the University of Iowa in 2016 with a BS in Human Physiology and a minor in Psychology.
+I then completed my MS in Kinesiology here at the University of Wisconsin-Madison, in which I examined the effects of exercise mode on cerebral blood flow regulation.
+Currently, I am a PhD student studying Exercise Physiology.
+My research interests include the effects of aging and habitual exercise on the cardiovascular system, with a particular focus on optimizing exercise prescription for cerebrovascular health.
 With my research, I hope to help identify the methods and amounts of physical activity that best benefit cardiovascular and brain health.
-When I am not in the lab, I enjoy cycling, running, and traveling.
+When I am not in the lab, I enjoy cycling, running, traveling, and spending time with my dog, Macie.

 Nicole Eisenmann, Graduate Student

 I am originally from a small mountain town in Colorado.
-I completed my undergraduate education in 2014 at the University of Colorado-Colorado Springs with a major in Exercise Biology.
-After graduation, I worked as a teaching assistant and tutor for the biology and chemistry departments at the University of Colorado.
-I am currently a second year Master’s student studying Exercise Physiology.
-My current research interests include how incorporating exercise into your daily life can slow the negative effects of aging and how this differs between genders.
+Currently, I am a first year PhD student in the department of Kinesiology pursuing a degree in Exercise Physiology.
+I completed my BS in Exercise Biology at the University of Colorado-Colorado Springs and my MS in Exercise Physiology here at the University of Wisconsin-Madison.
+For my Master’s thesis, I looked at the interactions of age and sex on sympathetic responsiveness to a hypercapnic challenge.
+My current research interests include how incorporating exercise into your daily life can slow the negative effects of aging and how this differs between men and women.
 When I am not in the lab, I enjoy skiing and snowboarding, biking, traveling and reading a new novel.